Prosecutor says stalking suspect ambushed Pennsylvania police officers, killing 3

 NORTH CODORUS, Pa. — (AP) — A suspected stalker armed with a rifle hid at his ex-girlfriend's home in the rolling farmland of southern Pennsylvania and ambushed police officers who came to arrest him, killing three of them, a prosecutor said Thursday

 Police arriving at the scene at about 2:10 p.m.
-Wednesday noticed the door to the home was unlocked even though the ex-girlfriend and her mother had locked it before leaving the property earlier.
+Wednesday noticed the door to the home was unlocked even though the ex-girlfriend and her mother had locked it before leaving the property for their safety.

+Officers also spoke with the daughter, who had a photo from a trail camera showing someone carrying a rifle outside and aiming a scope at the house, according to a police affidavit.

-Ruth eluded police that night, leading them to return the next day after taking out misdemeanor warrants for his arrest.
+Ruth eluded police that night, leading them to return the next day with misdemeanor warrants for his arrest.
 The young woman's car had been set on fire in August and she said she suspected he may have been involved.

-A law enforcement official who identified Ruth as the shooting suspect spoke to The Associated Press on condition of anonymity because they weren’t authorized to discuss the ongoing investigation.
-Ruth was killed by police at the scene.

 Investigators twice visited Ruth's home in Hanover, about 10 miles (16 kilometers) from where the officers were killed, neighbor Rose Miller said.
 They first arrived at about noon, she said, and then again at about 5 p.m.
 They left around midnight with bags of potential evidence.